rodolflying/GPT_scraper/README.md

 # GPT_scraper

+This repository provides a way to scrape full user history (or use) ChatGPT through 2 methods: frontend API based or Selenium based, both have their own pros.
+It can be helpful for avoiding the usage of API credits while still using ChatGPT programmatically.

-this repo is a collection of chatgpt scripts.
-You don't have to use any API_KEY! so it's a great way to save credits and still use the power of chat-gpt programmatically. there are 3 main tools for now:
+A collection of chatgpt scripts.
+You don't have to use any API_KEY! so it's a great way to save credits and still use the power of chat-gpt programmatically.

+There are 3 main tools for now:

 1) Backend API Scraper (dont need API_KEY just headers from your current session)
 2) Selenium Scraper